There are endless amounts of beauty advice and tips it is hard to know what you should be doing?

 We have asked some of the best experts in the makeup and beauty industry to give us their number one tip.
 From makeup artists, models to full-time beauty bloggers we are sure you will find some great advice in here that you can to add to your beauty regime.

-Get looking your very best we hope you are inspired by this post, and it goes without saying you need perfect lighting from a Hollywood Mirror.
+Get looking your very best we hope you are inspired by this post, and it goes without saying you need perfect lighting from a professional makeup Hollywood mirror.

 We all know that Oil and Water do not mix and this same concept goes for your makeup!
 If you use a moisturizer that is oil based and a foundation that is water based or vise-verse you are simply asking for trouble.
 Your foundation will break up, leaving you a hot lookin’ mess.
 Take a quick peep at the ingredients in your products, and if any type of oil is listed near the top of the list then it is safe to say that it is an ‘oil product’.
 If the oil ingredient is listed near the end or not listed at all, it is likely a water based product.
 So check your ingredients and assure you are using like-for-like products for all your cream based products for a smooth, flawless canvas all day long.